How to save money on car insurance

 9. Unlock discounts: Explore all possible savings

-Whether you're looking for information on how to save on your teenager's car insurance or simply looking for ways to save money on your own policy, an agent can be a valuable asset.
-If you don’t currently work with an agent, it may be worth talking with a local one.
-An agent can find out if you qualify for any discount programs; there may be some overlooked programs you qualify for that can reduce your premiums.
+Whether you're looking for information on how to save on your teenager's car insurance or simply seeking to save money on your own policy, an agent can find out if you qualify for any discount programs.
+If your insurer doesn’t use local agents, contact the customer service department to ask about additional discounts.

 Commonly overlooked discounts include:

-• Good student: If you have a child in high school or college, they may be eligible for a good student discount by maintaining a "B" average or better.
+• Good student.
+If you have a child in high school or college, they may be eligible for a good student discount by maintaining a "B" average or better.

 10. Don't overpay: Reduce coverage on older cars